krillcoin/core/README.md

 ## Contribute

-If you'd like to contribute to the development of Krill please follow our [Code of Conduct](/.github/CODE_OF_CONDUCT.md) and [Contributing Guidelines](/.github/CONTRIBUTING.md).
+If you'd like to contribute to the development of Krillcoin please follow our [Code of Conduct](/.github/CODE_OF_CONDUCT.md) and [Contributing Guidelines](/.github/CONTRIBUTING.md).

 ## License